 To realize the full benefit of any of these changes, though, and to do so rapidly, you’ll need to reconfigure your operating model, and you can do that by concentrating on the following six building blocks.

 Apply design thinking to meet the needs of specific customer personas.
 Find out what’s working and what’s not for the procurement managers, design engineers, production planners, and other types of customer you’re trying to engage along the path to purchase.
 At the same time, think about the needs of your own internal personas, such as sales representatives, service operations personnel, or solution engineers.
-By seeking understanding and challenging assumptions, you can determine which specific experience elements will drive the most value with the least reliance on heroic efforts to
+By seeking understanding and challenging assumptions, you can determine which specific experience elements will drive the most value with the least reliance on heroic efforts to overcome back-end limitations or inefficient business processes.

 Drive the automation of work activities by rethinking jobs and business processes.
 Our own work and multiple studies have shown that a large share of activities — in some instances more than 40 percent — can be automated or eliminated, thus reducing cost while dramatically enhancing customer experiences.
 For example, calls to a contact center can be decreased through digital experiences that feature advanced search, access to the right content, and use of chatbots.